 In retrospect, my anger towards Guillebeau was simply fear.
 I was inspired by his book, but the end goal felt intangible.
 So I made excuses for myself (family & finances) and got angry.

-Anytime you START something radically and different, you’re going to feel anxiety … and possibly anger.
+Anytime you START something radical and different, you’re going to feel anxiety … and possibly anger.

 This is not uncommon.